-Parts of the site are subject to flooding under the 100yr ARI event (see Figure 16 on the following page).
+Parts of the site are subject to flooding under the 100yr ARI event (see Figure 16).
 During the major flood event only very limited parts of the site would be inundated with water up to depths of between 300mm and 1m.
-The inundated areas are around the existing farm dam and tributary.
+The inundated areas are around the existing farm dams and the banks of Georges Creek.